DanIsraelMalta/Numerics/README.md

 ```
 ![Image](https://github.com/user-attachments/assets/4ccafaef-9ca1-4df9-8106-fd1049b1eb28)

-### I bet we can simoultanously retrieve original signal and reduce sample size from 3k to 40 by applying a first order linear smoothing (which is also less computationally expensive). result is in blue:
+### I bet we can simoultanously retrieve original signal and reduce sample size from 3k to 40 by applying a first order grouped linear smoothing (which is also less computationally expensive). result is in blue:
 ```cpp
 // define scatter reduction parameters constexpr std::size_t N{ 40 }; // number of bins, i.e. - number of final data points